realm/realm-dotnet/libsVS2012/Readme.md

 - tightdb32d.lib
 - tightdb64d.lib

 They are referenced from the tightCSDLL solution.
-The tightCSDLL solutoin creates the tighCSDLL.DLL file, which is uesd as a P/invoke bridge between C# and C++
+The tightCSDLL solution creates the tighCSDLL.DLL file, which is uesd as a P/invoke bridge between C# and C++

 The .lib files can only be opbtained from a tightdb employee with access to the windows build of tightdb - we don't have them for download anywhere.